 High-level measure Detailed measure Factors to be assessed Summary performance Assessment (score 1-5) Outcome (% of max) Personal 10% Chief Executive Culture and the SSESET, Financial, People Development, Overall, a strong year of performance.
 Financial performance exceeded targets.
-4+ Finance Director Succession, Stakeholder Management, Strategy and Growth.
-Delivered an updated and enhanced NZAP Plus strategy.
+4+ 90% 10% Finance Director Succession, Stakeholder Management, Strategy and Growth.
+State of the state of t Delivered an updated and enhanced NZAP Plus strategy.
 Successful disposal of a 25% stake in the SSEN Transmission business.
-4+ Chief Commercial Officer and Growth.
 Acquisition of Triton Power and a Southern European onshore development platform from SGRE.
 Pipeline progress in solar and battery.
 Key appointments made during the year.
 Seagreen has faced some challenges and increased contractor hours have had an impact on safety.
-4+ 90%
+4+ 90% Chief Commercial Officer 4+ 90%